Will heat gun melt neoprene glue

 In summary, a heat gun can potentially affect neoprene glue by melting or weakening it if exposed to excessive heat or for an extended period.
 It is recommended to test the heat tolerance of the neoprene glue and exercise caution when using a heat gun near neoprene adhesive bonds.
 Consider alternative methods if the glue shows signs of melting or weakening under heat.

-See also How to emboss paper with heat gun
+See also How to use a heat gun on wood

 How Heat Guns Work